ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 {:tip: .tip}

-# Managing Roles and Privileges
+# Managing Users, Roles, and Privileges
 {: #user-management}

 PostgreSQL uses a system of roles to manage database permissions.
 Roles are used to give a single user or a group of users a set of privileges.
 You can determine roles, groups, and privileges for all roles across your deployment by using the `psql` command `\du`.